Japan minister's quitting a hitch, but won't affect reactor restart

 Government officials in Tokyo will also need to visit Kagoshima to explain the restart, said an official in the industry ministry, who requested anonymity because he was not allowed to speak to the media on the matter.

-Obuchi’s “soft” demeanor and popularity would have helped achieve the government’s aims to restart stalled reactors, but her resignation would not affect the process, he said.
+Obuchi’s “soft” demeanour and popularity would have helped achieve the government’s aims to restart stalled reactors, but her resignation would not affect the process, he said.